-Note that we can only use the second row for elimination if the pivot in the second row is not 0, ie Gaussian elimination requires a swap if $\lambda = 2$ .
+Note that we can only use the second row for elimination if the pivot in the second row is not 0, ie Gaussian elimination requires a swap if $\lambda = 2$.
 This is the answer for the first bullet.
-In this case, after swapping rows we get the equivalent system given by:
+In this case, after swapping the second and third rows we get the equivalent system given by: